hturnbull93/portfolio/README.md

 Now the Watermark can be wrapped around title on pages.
 This affected a snapshot, so updated that also.

+Added some style for Watermark in `src/components/watermark.module.scss`:

+- Gave the watermark container position relative.
+- This allows the watermark text to be positioned absolute, behind the heading.

 ### To Do

 - Add watermarks.